 Ya Sang had unknowingly rushed to his own demise by tormenting the protagonist.
 “Curse” was a supernatural novel, and within it the protagonist was almost always miserable.
 Even so, the guy who made the protagonist even more miserable was faced with a fate 10,000 times worse than the protagonist.

 Xi Wei had struck Ya Sang with the stick mercilessly.
 One of the men in the gang picked up the fainted boy by the collar and dragged him in front of Xi Lun.
 The man asked what to do with him and Xi Lun just waved him off, “He dares come to Fenhong Street making a scene and lying to my face, he needs to suffer the consequences.
 Although his looks are poor, anyone will do in the dark.
 Throw him into the men’s brothel. ”

-With these words spoken by Xi Lun, Ya Sang’s future is set.
+With these words spoken by Xi Lun, Ya Sang’s future was set.
 As the saying goes, dishonest men will hang in their own web of lies2.
 Ya Sang wanted to take the protagonist’s baby and sell it to the red light district’s boss.
 We should all learn from this experience ah.

-The little girl heard her idol being questioned, and suddenly grew angry, “Baba you are a bad guy, you do bad things and don’t believe others will do good deeds, Xiao Wu hates you.”
+The little girl heard her idol being questioned and suddenly grew angry, “Baba you are a bad guy, you do bad things and don’t believe others will do good deeds, Xiao Wu hates you.”

 Aside from that, Xi Lun did not want to leave his daughter to such a cold-hearted person in the first place.
 Xi Wei welcomed this turn of events, and the two men were unified in their desired outcomes.